 Vitamin B12 is not in plants.
 But it does not come from animals either.
 It comes from soil and water.
 Vitamin D comes from the sun, not dairy milk.
 The industry adds this in the same as if it were a supplement from a pill.

 It does not cost more money to eat this way.
 It costs less.

 It does not take more time to eat this way – it takes less.

-I can tell you that you will crave carbs like a zombie during the first experiment.
-You may miss some of your normal foods during the second experiment but you will not have the intense feelings of deprivation you will have in the first.
-The reason is the fuel for a human being is the carb – not protein.
-Read here to learn about your body’s needs.
-Meat and eggs contain no carbs, milk has just a few.
+The fuel for a human being is the carb – not protein.
+Flesh and eggs contain no carbs, milk has just a few.
 Plants on the other hand contain the perfect balance of carbs and protein for the human body.
 They also contain fiber, vitamin C, flavenoids, and antioxidants which are all things lacking in an all animal diet.

 The diet does not make you weak.
 And this should be obvious because plants, the soil, sun and water are where all nutrients come from.
 It should also be obvious by the size and strength of many other animals who consume only plants.